Terms of Service

 Holdyn doesn’t leave dispute resolution to chance.
 If a disagreement arises, the transaction freezes automatically — protecting both sides until it is resolved.
 No funds move.
 From there, both parties choose how to proceed, through one of three resolution paths:

-- Resolution Outcomes: Favor Sender, favor Beneficiary, partial split, or full return.
+• Resolution Outcomes: Favour Sender, favour Beneficiary, partial split, or full return.
 For deposit-type transactions, the determination is whether the deposit is returned to the depositor or forfeited

 By using Holdyn, you agree to participate in good faith in the dispute resolution process.
 Funds release only once a real resolution is reached through the chosen path.
 Where the parties elect Holdyn-facilitated mediation (Path 2), you agree to accept the final determination of Holdyn administrators as binding for the purposes of fund distribution.